Schimmert

 Schimmert ([ˈsxɪmərt]; Sjömmert [ˈʃœməʀt]) is a village in the Dutch province of Limburg.
 It is located in the municipality of Beekdaelen.

 History

 The village was first mentioned in the mid-11th century as "de Scinmottera".
 The etymology is unclear.
 Schimmert is a village with a dries (type of village square).

-The Catholic St Remigius Church is a three-aisled church from irregular blocks of chalk which was constructed between 1924 and 1926 after a design by Pierre Cuypers and Joseph Cuypers.
+The Catholic St Remigius Church is a three-aisled church from irregular blocks of chalk constructed in 1924-1926 after a design by Pierre Cuypers and Joseph Cuypers.
 The tower was damaged during World War II and repaired in 1956.

 The water tower was built between 1926 and 1927 on the highest point of the plateau in Expressionist style.
 The tower measures 38 m.
 In 1935, matching worker's houses were added.

 Schimmert was home to 215 people in 1840.
 Schimmert was a separate municipality until 1982, when it was merged with Nuth.
 In 2019, it became part of Beekdaelen.